stappersg/vBook/src/features.md

 # Features

-vSMTP is secured, faster and greener.
+vSMTP is a secured, faster and greener Mail Transfer Agent.

 It is a more efficient, more secure and more ergonomic product than the competition.
 It is up to 5 times faster than its competitors and significantly reduces the need for IT resources.

 It is developed in RUST.
 Compared to solutions developed in C / C ++, RUST guarantees the absence of segmentation errors and race conditions.
 It is the latest generation language best suited to system programming, network services and embedded systems.